Budget Breakdown – San Francisco

 For the past few trips I’ve taken, I’ve been keeping track of my travel expenses, via an excel spreadsheet (cool, right?).
 Last year I shared a budget breakdown for Oslo, Norway.
 Today I’m sharing my budget breakdown for San Francisco.
 I went with two friends to celebrate our collective 35th birthdays.
 We landed in San Francisco on the afternoon of May 5 and left early the afternoon of May 10.
 San Francisco has become one of the most expensive cities (to live) in the US.
 Does this translate to a pricey trip?
 Let’s find out.

-Note: Prices in this budget are in Canadian dollars unless otherwise noted.
+Note: Prices in this budget are in Canadian $.
 You can visit xe.com to see prices in your local currency.

 I booked my flight with WestJet for $326.87.
 I had a short layover in Vancouver on the way down and a bit of a longer layover in Calgary on the way back.
 I booked the super economy fare, which meant I could only take carry-on luggage.
 The super economy fare also means I was assigned a seat for my flights.
 I could have picked my own seats for an extra cost, but I didn’t.

-We decided to stay a hostel close to downtown.
-We booked a 4-bed dorm with an ensuite (only taking 3 beds of course).
+We decided to stay in a hostel close to downtown.
+We booked a 4-bed dorm (only taking 3 beds of course).
 Our room had it’s own private bathroom.
 We each paid $37.64 for a deposit for the room (or more accurately for the beds).

 My one friend convinced us to buy an Explorer Pass from Costco.
 This allowed us to pick four different attractions to visit for $100 Canadian.
 We used it for a 2-day hop-on/off tour with Big Bus ($67), a Bridge 2 Bridge Cruise ($60), the California Academy of Sciences ($41), and The Walt Disney Family Museum ($33).
 Without this pass, those attractions would have cost over $200, so it was a great deal.
 We also decided to pre-buy tickets for Alcatraz, which cost $54.30 per person.